anira-project/anira/docs/sphinx/migration.rst

-**Windows.** A flexible window (``window_min < window_max``) is pinned when ``to_inference_config`` runs: one host block per inference (``block_max`` scaled by the tensor's time ratio, plus the context), clamped to the window range; without a geometry on the contract, the smallest window.
+**Windows.** A flexible window (``window_min < window_max``) is pinned when ``to_inference_config`` runs: one host block per inference (``block_max`` scaled by the tensor's time ratio, plus the overlap), clamped to the window range; without a geometry on the contract, the smallest window.
 When a spec's window is flexible, set the geometry before the call, or build the ``InferenceConfig`` at prepare.
 With fixed windows, which every bundled fixture uses, the order does not matter.